alessandrobologna/docker-pagespeed/README.md

 AWS_EW_INSTANCE_TYPE | t2.large |  On EB deployments, the EC2 instance type that you intend to run.
 The default T2 is plenty for small sites and testing.
 BACKEND |  | This is the fully qualified hostname of the site that you want to accelerate.
 If the HTML pages contain references (as in src urls) to this domain, they will be rewritten with the value of FRONTEND.
 Also, see ORIGIN
 BACKENDS | | If the origin server is doing some kind of domain sharding, where cdn1.mysite.com/js/jsfile.cs and cdn2.mysite.com/css/cssfile.css are really just aliases for www.mysite.com/js or www.mysite.com/css, you can just add here a "*.mysite.com" to indicate that all those domains are really something that PageSpeed can optimize.
+CDN | | A list of domain names (such as cdn1.example.com, cdn2.example.com) that PageSpeed should be using for sharding assets
 COOKIES | |  If cookies are really needed for your backend to work, you can list them here.
 Remember, cookies are really a _bad thing_.
 But if you need cookieA and cookieB, just specify "cookieA|cookieB"
 FILTERS_ON | | A white space delimited list of PageSpeed settings that you want to activate for your site.
 FILTERS_OFF | | A white space delimited list of PageSpeed settings that you want to de-activate for your site.